A Radical Geography Community

 * * *

-Congratulations to the recipients (we’ll be hearing more from them as their workshops and projects develop over the next 12 months), and thanks again, and the best of luck, to all our applicants – there really were some excellent proposals!
+Congratulations to all the recipients of IWAs and S-APAs (we’ll be hearing more from them as their workshops and projects develop over the next 12 months), and thanks again, and the best of luck, to all our applicants – there really were some excellent proposals!

 Secretary, Antipode Foundation Ltd.